nnethercote/Rust-CUDA/guide/src/nvvm/backends.md

 format, which is a format mostly used for compiling shader languages such as GLSL or WGSL to a standard representation that Vulkan/OpenGL can use, the reasons why SPIR-V is not an alternative to CUDA/rustc_codegen_nvvm have been covered in the [FAQ](../../faq.md).

 Finally, we come to the star of the show, `rustc_codegen_nvvm`.
-This backend targets NVVM IR for compiling rust to gpu kernels that can be run by CUDA.
+This backend targets NVVM IR for compiling rust to GPU kernels that can be run by CUDA.
-What NVVM IR/libnvvm are has been covered in the [CUDA section](../../cuda/pipeline.md).
+What NVVM IR/libNVVM are has been covered in the [CUDA section](../../cuda/pipeline.md).

 # rustc_codegen_ssa